artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

 8. Access to the "Master file", "Reference copy", and "Thumbnail copy" may be overridden by actionable PREMIS rights configured for individual archival descriptions and their digital object.
-See :ref:`rights-digital-object`.
+See:

+   * :ref:`rights-digital-object`
+   * :ref:`disallow-statements`

    For example, if a PREMIS right is added to an archival description where the "Act" is "Disseminate" and the "Restriction" is "Disallow", then the hyperlinks in the "Digital object metadata" section are no longer active,